-"Mary or Peter do not speak neither Spanish nor French nor Italian", respectively.
+"Mary speaks Spanish, French or Italian, and so does Peter" and respectively.
 On the other hand, applying the resolution rule GR to $\neg(v)$, we get $(\bot, 1)$.
 Hence, by the soundness of the GR inference rule and Theorem 4.3, we have that (v) is absolutely certain in each context.